Dennis McKinney: Kansas House of Representatives

 After being appointed to a vacancy in his district's seat in the Kansas House of Representatives in May 1992, he was subsequently re-elected to the seat for nine more terms.
 His 116th Kansas House District covers a large portion of rural south central Kansas, including Kiowa county, Barber County, Comanche County, Kingman County, northern Harper County, and southeastern Ford County.

 During his tenure, McKinney was noted largely for promoting public education, and pushing to preserve funding for education and health services, particularly for the elderly and disabled.

 He particularly emphasized "constituent services" to district constituents needing a personal advocate in Topeka to help solve their problems with state government.

+House Minority Leader

 He was elected by fellow Democrats as the Minority Leader in that body, leading the House Democrats from January 2003 until his resignation from the legislature in December 2008.
 As Leader, he served on legislature leadership councils, including the State Finance Council, the Calendar and Printing Committee, the Interstate Cooperation Committee and the Legislative Coordinating Council.
 He also directed organizing activities of the minority caucus, and streamlined legislative business, and worked across party lines successfully.

 He resigned in 2008 to accept a gubernatorial appointment as state treasurer, and was replaced in the Kansas House of Representatives by Pat Maloney of Kingman, Kansas.